kdabir/has/README.md

     ✔ git 2.14.1
     ✔ gradle 4.0.1

-If everything is good `has` exists with status code `0`.
+If everything is good `has` exits with status code `0`.
 The status code reflects number of commands **not found** on your path.

     $ has node go javac